samhyams/samhyams.github.io/_posts/2024-11-16-spiroid-winglets.md

 Sadly due to the clocks moving backwards and winter drawing in, the only free time for flying is on weekends.
 So on this very cold morning, I headed down to the field and tested the winglets out in flight.
 As expected, there was no material change in flight performance with the new winglets.

-This was just a one-off mini project for fun, so no data or analysis this time, just a collection of photos enjoy below!
+This was just a one-off mini project for fun, so no data or analysis this time, just a collection of photos enjoy below - and a [short video available here](https://www.youtube.com/watch?v=8hDFum_nNEQ)!

 ![Spiroid winglet flight test 1](DSC02455.jpg)